 We want you to get the most benefit in the shortest amount of time.
 This is why we’ve only planned a week.
 While lessons will still be relaxed and friendly, they will be focused, relevant and high-impact.

-The response to this idea has been overwhelming.
-Our chouchous are excited and naturally have lots of questions, so here are some answers to the most common ones.
+Naturellement*, you may have some further questions.
+Here are some answers to the most common ones.
 Of course, if you have more, please do not hesitate to let us know.

 What is the school like?